OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirement-sets.md

 # Custom Functions requirement sets

 [Custom Functions](./custom-functions-overview.md) use separate requirement sets from the core Excel JavaScript APIs.
-The following table lists the Custom Functions requirement sets, the supported Office host applications, and the build versions or number for those applications.
+The following table lists the Custom Functions requirement sets, the supported Office client applications, and the build versions or number for those applications.

 |  Requirement set  |  Office on Windows<br>(connected to a Microsoft 365 subscription)  |  Office on iPad<br>(connected to a Microsoft 365 subscription)  |  Office on Mac<br>(connected to a Microsoft 365 subscription)  | Office on the web |
 |:-----|-----|:-----|:-----|:-----|:-----|